maurobonfietti/rest-api-slim-php/README.md

 # REST API IN SLIM PHP

-Example of RESTful API with [Slim PHP micro framework](https://www.slimframework.com).
+This is an example of a RESTful API built using the [Slim PHP micro framework](https://www.slimframework.com).

-This simple API allows you to manage resources such as: users, tasks and notes.
+The API allows you to manage resources such as users, tasks, and notes.

 [![Software License][ico-license]](LICENSE.md)
 [![Build Status](https://travis-ci.org/maurobonfietti/rest-api-slim-php.svg?branch=master)](https://travis-ci.org/maurobonfietti/rest-api-slim-php)